WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 ### How do I know about a new version of Wasabi?

 When a new major version [v1.1.X] has been released, you'll see a notification in the bottom left status bar `New Version Available`.
-There are occasional silent releases [v1.1.10.X] which fix issues that were introduced in the major release, and these are not not announced in the GUI.
+There are occasional silent releases like [v1.1.10.X] which fix issues that were introduced in a major release, and these are not announced in the GUI.
 The [website](https://wasabiwallet.io) always links to the most recent build of the software.
 It will also be announced on [Twitter](https://twitter.com/wasabiwallet) and [Reddit](https://reddit.com/r/WasabiWallet/).
 :::